apleasantview/wp-scratch-box/README.md

 ```

 ## Pre-packaged development environments (Multi-Machine)
-By leveraging Vagrant's Multi-Machine feature, re-packaged boxes from VVV, Primary Vagrant, ... can be used in **wp-scratch-box** alongside the default `Project` VM.
+By leveraging Vagrant's Multi-Machine feature, re-packaged boxes from VVV, Primary Vagrant, ... can be used in **wp-scratch-box** alongside the main `Project` VM.

+For this use case, the main project serves as a sort of local staging environment.
+Pre-packaged boxes more resembling your production environment can also be used.
+Modify `vagrant_box` in the json file and run `vagrant up NAME --no privision`.

 ### Usage
 In `Vagrant.json` append the following Parent Object: